Sampling Bias Considerations for Online Research

 Like non-response bias self-selection or voluntary response bias creates a disproportionate representation of response from the population.
 It differs in that it occurs most frequently due to a participant’s affinity to the subject matter.

-- Is the study link and open link that anyone can self select to participate?
+- Is the study link set to an open link that anyone can self-select to participate?

 - Do individuals participating have a vested interest in the outcome of the research?